Bedangadas Mohanty: Career

-Prof. Bedangadas Mohanty completed his BSc (Physics Honors) from Ranvenshaw College, Cuttack and MSc (Physics) from Utkal University, Bhubaneshwar.
-After finishing his PhD from Institute of Physics, Bhubaneswar in 2002, he was a DAE K.S.
-Krishnan Fellow and Scientific Officer at Variable Energy Cyclotron Centre till 2012.
-Meanwhile, he was a Post-Doctoral researcher at Lawrence Berkeley National Laboratory in 2006–2007, and Spectra Physics Working Group Co-convenor of STAR Experiment at the Relativistic Heavy Ion Collider Facility, Brookhaven National Laboratory from 2006–2008.
-Later in May 2008, he was selected as the Physics Analysis Coordinator of the STAR Experiment, with the responsibility to formulate the physics goals of the experiment, regulate and lead the publication of papers, maintenance of database, information and data records etc. From 2011 to 2014, he was the Deputy Spokesperson STAR Experiment, and was involved in taking all scientific and administrative decisions regarding function of the collaboration.
+Mohanty completed his BSc (physics honors) from Ranvenshaw College, Cuttack, and MSc (physics) from Utkal University, Bhubaneshwar.
+After finishing his PhD from Institute of Physics, Bhubaneswar, in 2002, he was a DAE K.S.
+Krishnan Fellow and scientific officer at Variable Energy Cyclotron Centre till 2012.
+Meanwhile, he was a postdoctoral researcher at Lawrence Berkeley National Laboratory in 2006–2007, and Spectra Physics Working Group co-convenor of STAR Experiment at the Relativistic Heavy Ion Collider Facility, Brookhaven National Laboratory from 2006 to 2008.
+Later in May 2008, he was selected as the physics analysis coordinator of the STAR Experiment, with the responsibility to formulate the physics goals of the experiment, regulate and lead the publication of papers, maintenance of database, information and data records etc. From 2011 to 2014, he was the deputy spokesperson STAR Experiment, and was involved in taking all scientific and administrative decisions regarding function of the collaboration.
 He was the co-founder of the Beam Energy Scan Program at RHIC to study the QCD Phase Diagram.
-From 2012 onward, he has been the Council Member of STAR experiment at Brookhaven National Laboratory, USA.
-From 2013 onward, he has been the Collaboration Board Member of ALICE experiment at the Large Hadron Collider Facility, CERN.
-From 2014, he has been the Editorial Board Member of ALICE at LHC, CERN.
-He joined NISER in 2012 as an Associate Professor.
-He was the Chairperson of School of Physical Sciences from 2013 - 2018.
-Currently Professor, and Dean Faculty Affairs, NISER.
+From 2012 onward, he has been the council member of STAR experiment at Brookhaven National Laboratory, USA.
+From 2013 onward, he has been the collaboration board member of ALICE experiment at the Large Hadron Collider Facility, CERN.
+From 2014, he has been the editorial board member of ALICE at LHC, CERN.
+He joined NISER in 2012 as an associate professor.
+He was the chairperson of School of Physical Sciences from 2013 to 2018.
+Currently professor, and dean of faculty affairs, NISER.